 - 1. As a member of the State Bar, respondent was required to complete 25 hours of Minimum Continuing Legal Education ("MCLE") during the period commencing on February 1, 2011, and ending on January 31, 2014 (the "compliance period"). - 2.
-On June 27, 2014, respondent reported under penalty of perjury to the State Bar that he complied with the MCLE requirements, and, in particular, that he had completed 25 MCLE hours during the compliance period. - 3.
-In fact, respondent had completed only 5.5 hours of eligible MCLE courses within the compliance period. - 4.
+On February 3, 2014, respondent reported under penalty of perjury to the State Bar that he complied with the MCLE requirements, and, in particular, that he had completed 25 MCLE hours during the compliance period. - 3.
+In fact, respondent had not completed any hours of eligible MCLE courses within the compliance period. - 4.
 On July 7, 2014, the Office of Member Records and Compliance of the State Bar of California ("Member Records") sent an MCLE Audit Notice to respondent ("audit") informing him that he was selected for an audit of his compliance with his MCLE requirements for the compliance period.
 The Audit directed respondent to submit proof of his compliance with his MCLE obligations by August 21, 2014. - 5.
-On October 31, 2014, in response to the audit, respondent provided Member Records with MCLE certificates demonstrating that he had only completed 5.5 hours of eligible MCLE courses within the compliance period, and 20.5 hours after the compliance period. - 6.
-When respondent stated that he complied with his MCLE requirements for the compliance period, respondent believed that certain educational tapes that he regularly listened to during his occasional commutes over the years satisfied his MCLE requirements.
-However, when respondent stated under penalty of perjury that he complied with his MCLE requirements, he did not take any steps to ascertain whether he was indeed in compliance with his MCLE obligations.
-Respondent did not have certificates for the courses he believed that he completed, and he did not maintain a self-study log.
+By October 1, 2014, respondent completed the MCLE hours necessary to come into compliance after he was audited.